ojitha/code-challenge-1/README.md

+# Introduction

+The complete configuration of the fix width file is given in the config.ini file.
+Use the docker-compose to create docker container using given Dockerfile.
+The docker composeer will map your current directory to the container.
+When the GenerateFixWidthFile.py ran, the targt text file will be created in your current directory.

 To run in the docker container (This has been tested in the MacOS)

 ```bash
 docker-compose up --build
 ```
-The file should be created in the same folder (docker volume mapped to the current folder) with the name defined in the config.ini, property vlue of the  `file_name`.